smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

 17. Next, setup the `content-api` workflow.
 This repository already includes `content-api.yml` located within the `.github/workflows` directory.
 Open the `.github/workflows/content-api.yml` file for editing.

-18. Edit the `resourceGroupName` and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name and resource group.
+18. Edit the `resourceGroupName` and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your DeploymentId so that it matches your container registry's name and resource group.

     ![The screenshot shows the content-api.yml with the environment variables highlighted.](media/2020-08-25-15-59-56.png "content-api.yml environment variables highlighted")

 19. Save the file, then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.

 20. Next, setup the **content-init** workflow.
-Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your own three-letter suffix.
+Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your DeploymentId.

 21. Commit and push the changes to the Git repository: